mrward/monodevelop-nuget-addin/README.md

 This is a port of the [SharpDevelop NuGet package management addin](http://community.sharpdevelop.net/blogs/mattward/archive/2011/01/23/NuGetSupportInSharpDevelop.aspx) that works with MonoDevelop and Xamarin Studio under Windows, Mac and Linux.
 It adds a Manage Packages dialog to MonoDevelop and Xamarin Studio where you can install, update or uninstall NuGet packages.

-It uses a custom build of [NuGet.Core.dll](https://github.com/mrward/nuget/tree/monodevelop), based on the original NuGet source code taken from the mono-build branch available from [CodePlex](http://nuget.codeplex.com), and also some code from the latest version of the Mono runtime library.
+It uses a custom build of [NuGet.Core.dll](https://github.com/mrward/nuget/tree/monodevelop), based on the original NuGet source code taken from [CodePlex](http://nuget.codeplex.com), and also some code from the latest version of the Mono runtime library.

 For more information see the [announcement blog post](http://community.sharpdevelop.net/blogs/mattward/archive/2013/01/07/MonoDevelopNuGetAddin.aspx).